 - Radiation exposure.
 Treatment involving radiation therapy to the chest wall as a child can increase your risk.

 - Family history of breast cancer.
 If your mother, sister, or daughter was diagnosed with breast cancer, you have a higher risk.

 - Personal history of breast cancer.
 If you have had breast cancer, you are at risk for breast cancer coming back.

 - Abnormal cells found during biopsy.
 If your breast tissue was examined in a lab and had abnormal features (but not cancer), your risk is higher.

 - Reproductive and menstrual history.
 Getting your period before age 12, starting menopause after age 55, getting pregnant after age 30, or never getting pregnant all increase your risk.

 - DES (Diethylstilbestrol).
-This is a drug given to pregnant women between 1940 and 1971.
-Women who took DES during pregnancy to prevent miscarriage have a slightly higher risk.
-Women exposed to the drug in the womb also have a slightly higher risk.
+This was a drug given to pregnant women between 1940 and 1971.
+Women who took DES during pregnancy to prevent miscarriage had a slightly higher risk.
+Women exposed to the drug in the womb also had a slightly higher risk.

 Risk Factors You Can Control

 - Radiation therapy.
 Radiation therapy to the chest area before age 30 increases your risk.